Sovereign Credit Risk

 12:30 - 13:30 Lunch

-Conceive additional information, which is not rating relevant.
+Identify additional information in the reports, which is not predominantly rating relevant.

-Comprehend the rating reports between the lines, i.e. to discover not obvious information.
+Comprehend the rating reports between the lines, i.e. to discover not obvious information on sub-factors of creditworthiness.

 Find rating agencies' mistakes and ambiguities in the reports.

-After completing session 4, participants will be able to retrieve the information in the latest rating reports and examine how rating agencies assess credit risk.
-The participants will discover which information rating agencies share and which information potentially remains encrypted, including categorizing the relevant rating factors and qualitative adjustments.
-This will lead participants to form their own opinion about credit risk on selected sovereigns.
+After completing the case study session, participants will be able to retrieve the information in the latest rating reports and examine how S&P assesses credit risk.
+The participants will discover which information the rating agency shares, and which information potentially remains encrypted, including categorizing the relevant rating factors and qualitative adjustments.
+This will lead participants to form their own opinions about credit risk on selected sovereigns and enable them to uncover the dos and don'ts when analysing sovereigns in their internal rating tools.